wso2/micro-integrator/doc/working-with-the-micro-integrator.md

 [Deploying to a Kubernetes Cluster](examples/hello-world#deploying-to-a-kubernetes-cluster-optional) in the [Hello world sample](examples/hello-world).

+You can also try out on the [Getting Started Guide](../examples/getting-started/README.md) for trying out on a complete scenario of forwarding a request to a back-end which processes order requests.

 ## Configuring the file-based registry

 The H2 database-based registry is not available in the Micro Integrator profile.
 Instead, it has a file system based